How To Add Watermark Excel

 Conclusion: Protecting Your Work with Confidence

 Adding a watermark to your Excel spreadsheets is a proactive step towards protecting your intellectual property.
 Whether you choose the simple text watermark, a more striking image watermark, or the advanced control offered by VBA, the process is relatively straightforward.
 By implementing these methods, you can clearly mark your creations, deter unauthorized use, and maintain control over your work.
-Remember to always save your changes to preserve your watermarks.
+Still, remember to always save your changes to preserve your watermarks.
 Choose the method that best suits your technical skills and the level of protection you require.
 By understanding these techniques, you’ll be able to confidently safeguard your valuable Excel spreadsheets.